-Brief definitions for words that relate to Pachyonychia Congenita and its symptoms.
+A helpful list of definitions for words that relate to Pachyonychia Congenita and its symptoms

 CELL: The basic building block of all living things.
 The nucleus of a cell contains DNA.

 CHROMOSOMES: Genes are packaged in bundles called chromosomes.
 Humans have 23 pairs of chromosomes (for a total of 46).
 Of those, 1 pair is the sex chromosomes (determines whether you are male or female, plus some other body characteristics), and the other 22 pairs are autosomal chromosomes (determine the rest of the body’s makeup).
 (Source – Mary Kugler, R.N.)

 CLINICAL DIAGNOSIS: A diagnosis based on the examination of the physical condition and clinical features of the patient.

 CYST: A closed pocket or pouch of tissue.
 It can be filled with air, fluid, pus, or other material.
 Types of cysts associated with PC include:

 - STEATOCYSTOMA: cysts that are usually pea-sized or smaller, and flesh- or yellow-colored.
 They are usually on the chest, neck, or face and may drain a clear, yellow, oily fluid.
 They are not usually painful.

 - PILOSEBACEOUS: cysts on the scalp, armpits, groin or back.
 They may often drain a cheesy, sometimes foul smelling or pussy-looking material.
 These often become painful and inflamed.